 “Ryan Center alum Amanda Majeski brought a bright, strong soprano to the role of Eva.
 Tall and slim, she was an elegant young lover, but also a warm-hearted daughter and friend.”
 Wynne Delacoma, Chicago Sun-Times, February 11, 2013 - Eva in 'Die Meistersinger von Nürnberg' at the Lyric Opera of Chicago

 American lyric soprano Amanda Majeski is rapidly garnering critical acclaim for the “silvery beauty” (Musical America) of her voice coupled with “refined power, effortless dynamic control and warm tonal color.”
 (San Francisco Chronicle)

-Ms. Majeski is a 2009 George London Foundation award winner, the first prizewinner of the 2008 Palm Beach Opera Vocal Competition Junior Division, and a recipient of a Sara Tucker Study Grant from the Richard Tucker Foundation in 2007.
+Ms. Majeski is a George London Foundation award winner, the first prizewinner of the Palm Beach Opera Vocal Competition Junior Division, and a recipient of a Sara Tucker Study Grant from the Richard Tucker Foundation.
 She has also received awards from Opera Theatre of St. Louis, the Bel Canto Foundation of Rhode Island, the Bel Canto Foundation of Chicago and Opera Index.

 (Updated August 2013)